-Mr. Schuenke, 66, was elected a director of the Company in October, 1988.
-He is Chairman of the Investment Policy Committee of the Board.
-Mr. Schuenke has served as the chairman (non-executive)

-of Northern Telecom Limited since January, 1994, and he also serves as the chairman (non-executive) of Northern Telecom, Inc. He was elected chairman of The Northwestern Mutual Life Insurance Company in January 1990 and retired from that position on January 31, 1994.
-He was chief executive officer of Northwestern Mutual from March 1983 to October 1993.
+Mr. Schuenke, 67, was elected a director of the Company in October 1988.
+He is chairman of the Investment Policy Committee of the Board.
+Mr. Schuenke has served as the chairman (non-executive) of Northern Telecom Limited since January 1994, and he also serves as the chairman (non-executive) of Northern Telecom, Inc. He was chairman of The Northwestern Mutual Life Insurance Company from January 1990 to January 1994 and served as its chief executive officer from March 1983 to October 1993.
 Mr. Schuenke is a director of Allen-Edmonds Shoe Corporation, Badger Meter, Inc. and Federal Home Loan Mortgage Corporation.

-ARTHUR O. SMITH -- Director, Chairman and Chief Executive Officer of Smith Investment Company.
+ARTHUR O. SMITH $\operatorname{\mathsf{--}}$ Director, Chairman and Chief Executive Officer of Smith Investment Company.

-Mr. Smith is 64 years of age and has been a director of the Company since 1960.
+Mr. Smith is 65 years of age and has been a director of the Company since 1960.
 He is a member of the Personnel and Compensation Committee and the Investment Policy Committee of the Board.
 He is chairman and chief executive officer of SICO and the retired chairman of ASI Technologies, Inc. He was president of SICO until July 1, 1993.
-Mr. Smith is the uncle of Bruce M. Smith, nominee for director of the Class A Common Stock.
+Mr. Smith is the uncle of Bruce M. Smith, a director of the Company.